Using images in content

 Be sure to check how your images appear to users on smaller screens, like a mobile or tablet device.

-A quick way to check this is to resize your browser window on your desktop to narrow as it will go.
+A quick way to check this is to resize your browser window on your desktop to as narrow as it will go.
 This will roughly simulate how mobile devices view your web page information.

 Test with a screen reader